 I didn't sear the pork pieces before putting them in the slow cooker, but you are welcome to experiment with that.

 Don't forget to taste for seasoning after you shred the pork pieces; a final dash of salt can really enhance the flavors.
-And definitely let the meat simmer in the juices for another 10-15 minutes once you shred it.
+And definitely let the meat simmer in the juices for another 10-15 minutes once you shred it as this makes a huge difference!

 Our latest recipe is for these Barbacoa Beef Burritos.